caldwell619/hosting-static-sites-on-s3/docs/setting-up-s3.md

 For now, we're going to host right from the bucket.
 Later, we wil set up a better way, but for now, bucket it is.

 Click on the "Permissions" tab.

-You'll see that public access is blocked, which is a problem if we want to host right from the bucket.

 Click on "Bucket Policy" and paste the following into the editor.